Madhur-01/Loan-Status-Prediction-/README.md

  # Results

- 1. XGBoost : ON testing the test data, I fond that the final binary classification accuracy is around 78.9%.
+ 1. XGBoost : On testing, I fond that the final binary classification accuracy is around 78.9%.
 It had a more balanced performance. it found some importance in Property area, loan amount, co-applicant income, dependents, and marital status  in the prediction.
 However, credit history remains the most crucial feature in determining loan status.

  2. Random Forest Classifier : The test accuracy is around 78%.
 Credit history, loan amount, and applicant income greatly influence the final decision.
 For instance, applicants with very high incomes and co-applicant income with a good credit history have an excellent chance of getting loan approval.